Best Spawn Peeks on Oregon in Rainbow Six Siege (2026 Guide)

 - medium

-If you're hunting round-one impact on Second floor, Bedroom is one of the more reliable options — 60% success rate across 0 community reports, with a difficulty of 3/5.
+If you're hunting round-one impact on Second floor, Small tower office is one of the more reliable options — a community grade of S from 13 votes, with a difficulty of 3/5.

 - Difficulty